-In traditional GSP, graph spectral space is defined according to the eigenspace of the representing matrix \cite{c2}.
-Similarly, we define the MLN spectral space based on the decomposition of the representing tensor.
-Since tensor decomposition is less stable when exploring the factorization of a specific order or when extracting the separate features in the asymmetric tensors, we will mainly focus on spectral properties of undirected multilayer networks in this section for simplicity and clarity of presentation.
-For the directed MLN, we provide alternative spectral definitions in \textbf{Appendix C} and leave the frequency analysis in the future works.
-Meanwhile, all the proofs of the properties in this part are listed in \textbf{Appendix A}.
+In traditional GSP, graph spectrum space is defined according to the eigenspace of the representing matrix \cite{c2}.
+Similarly, we define the MLG spectrum space based on the decomposition of the representing tensor.
+Since tensor decomposition is less stable when exploring the factorization of a specific order or when extracting the separate features in the asymmetric tensors, we will mainly focus on spectral properties of undirected multilayer graphs in this section for simplicity and clarity of presentation. {For directed MLG, we provide alternative spectrum definitions in the Appendix and will explore detailed analysis in future works.}